|

 SALSA

-composer Oresta Lopez, as an evolution of the Cuban Son.
+an evolution of the Cuban Son.
+He called the music Mambo.

-Mambo No.5, a huge hit yet again when covered in 1999 by Lou
+wrote the original Mambo No.5, a huge hit again decades later

 Many Cuban/Puerto Rican dancers and musicians emigrated to New York